 of your home, taking into account many aspects of the design that are not

-possible in the other two methods.
+possible in the DIY method.
 And although this method can make the

 Certificate more expensive, we have found in the majority of cases the

 additional expense is saved during construction because of the choices available

 Certificates needed for more then one new dwelling, like Dual Occupancy,

 Duplex or Units, the Simulation Method is the only option available.